dzackgarza/Notes/Website/resources_advice.md

 ## For Incoming Math Majors
 - Start thinking about whether or not grad school as an option.
 You don't have to *decide* within your first year, but you'll want to pick courses accordingly.

 - Get an idea of what Math is all about - there are great things beyond Calculus!
 	- To get an idea of what you're in for as a Math major, take a look at the GRE Mathematics Subject Exam.
 It covers a broad array of pretty standardized topics.
 	- Also take a look Garrity's book ([linked in the resources section](#garrity)) for a short, condensed survey of some of the major topics and theorems you'll encounter.
 	- One thing that was helpful to me was to make [graphs and diagrams](world-of-math) of different areas of Math I encountered.
 Take a look, knowing the landscape you're traversing is valuable.

-- Learn Latex and Mathjax early, and then make efforts regularly typeset your written notes.
+- Learn Latex and Mathjax early, and then make efforts to regularly typeset your written notes.

-- It may be intimidating, but try to find ways to talk to your professors outside of class!
-Don't hesitate to ask for advice on just about anything related to Math or your academic career, in my experience they are always happy to help.
+- It may be intimidating, but try to find ways to talk to your professors outside of class.
+Don't hesitate to ask for advice related to Math or your academic career.
+In my experience, they are usually happy to help.

 - For those aiming for grad school, particularly in pure Math: here are what I would consider some of the most essential, core classes to take:
 	- Calculus (of course)
 	- Linear Algebra